 It’s hard to pinpoint the exact cause of oily skin.

-There could be a number of reasons.
+There could be several reasons.
 So let’s start with the most common.

 However, it’s not all bad.

-People with oily skin tend to look younger as they age.
-This is because the oil and moisture impede the onset of wrinkles.
+People with oily skin look younger as they age.
+This is because oil and moisture impede the onset of wrinkles.

 Weather and pollution:

-Hotter climates can exasperate your oily skin due to the Sebaceous glands releasing oils.
+Hotter climates can exasperate your oily skin because of the Sebaceous glands releasing oils.
 This happens because your face needs more moisture.